-In order to conform with California’s SB1343 training which modifies AB1825, companies in California with at least 5 employees are mandated to offer sexual harassment prevention training to all employees (at least 1 hour) and supervisors (at least 2 hours).
+In order to conform with California’s SB1343 training which modifies AB1825 training, companies in California with at least 5 workplace employees are mandated to offer sexual harassment prevention training to all employees (at least 1 hour) and supervisors (at least 2 hours).

-As well as unlawful sexual harassment, the training must also cover other forms of harassment, discrimination, bullying, and retaliation.
-Prevention and remediation must also be covered in the training.
+As well as unlawful sexual harassment, the training must also cover other forms of workplace harassment, discrimination, bullying, and retaliation.
+Sexual Harassment Prevention and remediation must also be covered in the training.

 S.B.
 1343 requires that all employers of 5 or more employees provide 1 hour of sexual harassment and abusive conduct prevention training to non-managerial employees and 2 hours of sexual harassment and abusive conduct prevention training to managerial employees once every two years.
 There is no requirement that the 5 employees or contractors work at the same location or that all work or reside in California.
 Under the DFEH’s regulations, the definition of “employee” includes full-time, part-time, and temporary employees.